 An individual fin whale pees about 970 litres per day.
 That’s enough to fill up more than 3 bathtubs!

 The North Atlantic right whale is one of the most endangered whales.
 Only around 400-500 individuals survive, living along the east coast of North America.
 A few hundred right whales also live in the North Pacific while the Western Pacific gray whale may be down to the last 150 whales.

 Longest living whale

 In the wild whales live for a long time - generally the larger species living longest.
 Bowhead whales spend their lives in cold Arctic waters.
 They may be the world’s oldest mammals and are the longest lived of all whales – possibly over 200 years!

 Beluga whales are called the "canaries of the sea" because they make sounds like the little yellow birds.

-Blue whales are the loudest creatures on Earth!
+Sperm whales make the loudest sounds.
+They have been recorded making a noise at 230 decibels.
+Blue whales are also very loud.
 Their call reaches levels up to 188 decibels and can be heard hundreds of miles away.
-The blue whale is louder than a jet, which reaches only 140 decibels.
+A jet in comparison reaches only 140 decibels.
 Sounds over 120-130 decibels are painful to human ears.

 Male humpback whales sing the most complex songs and have long, varied, eerie, and beautiful songs that include recognizable sequences of squeaks, grunts, and other sounds.
 The songs have the largest range of frequencies used by whales, ranging from 20-9,000 Hertz.
 Only males have been recorded singing.
 They sing the complex songs only in warm waters, perhaps used for mating purposes.
 In cold waters, they make rougher sounds, scrapes and groans, perhaps used for locating large masses of krill (the tiny crustaceans that they eat).